 4. Clean the Ears Once a Week or As Needed

-Labradors can suffer from ear infections because the shape of their ears trap dirt and moisture inside.
+Labradors can suffer from ear infections because the shape of their ears traps dirt and moisture inside.
 You can perform regular ear cleanings on your dog to reduce the chance of infection.
 Aim for about once a week unless your vet suggests doing it more often.

 Your vet or their staff can provide a quick tutorial on ear cleaning upon request.
-Use a pet-friendly ear cleaning solution, along with cotton balls or gauze.
+Use a pet-friendly ear-cleaning solution, along with cotton balls or gauze.
 Don’t stick cotton swabs or anything else too far into your dog’s ear canal in case of damage.

 Later in this article, we’ll list some warning signs of an ear infection to watch out for as you clean.